Luxed/nvim-config/notes.md

 - Make `nvim-bufferline.lua` reloadable
 - Only show git indicator when in a git repo
 - Improve ayu-vim for better TreeSitter support.
+- Make real "dropdown" theme for Telescope based on current cursor position. (useful for quick actions like LSP Code Actions)

 # Neovim 0.5 features